bslassey/base-drafts/draft-ietf-quic-http.md

   SETTINGS_MAX_HEADER_LIST_SIZE (0x6):
   : The default value is unlimited.
 See {{header-formatting}} for usage.

-  SETTINGS_NUM_PLACEHOLDERS (0x9):
-  : The default value is 0.
-However, this value SHOULD be set to a non-zero
-    value by servers.
-See {{placeholders}} for usage.

 Setting identifiers of the format `0x1f * N + 0x21` for integer values of N are reserved to exercise the requirement that unknown identifiers be ignored.
 Such